microsoft/language-server-protocol/indexFormat/specification.md

 ### Request: `textDocument/typeDefinition`

 Supporting `textDocument/typeDefinition` is straightforward.
-The edge is either recorded at the range or at the `ResultSet`.
+The edge is either recorded at the range or the `ResultSet`.

 The corresponding `TypeDefinitionResult` looks like this: